ifMaxi/Weather-Compose/README.md

 - A ***welcome screen*** that welcomes you when you enter the app **(for demonstration the app shows this screen every time it starts, in a production app this screen should be shown only once.)**
 - The ***main screen*** which will show information obtained from the Api [Weather Api](https://www.weatherapi.com/) such as current weather, humidity, sunrise and sunset, a list with hourly data of the day's weather and the next day's weather

+> [!NOTE]
-**NOTE**: Due to limitations of the API, only data from the current day and the next day is shown.
+> Due to limitations of the API, only data from the current day and the next day is shown.

 > [!IMPORTANT]
 > In order to obtain the data from the **API** you will need an ***API_KEY*** that you will get from [Weather Api](https://www.weatherapi.com/).
 Once you obtain the ***API_KEY*** you will need to place it in your ***local.properties*** file.
 In the ***Build.gradle*** file at the module level, the configuration is already listed.